 One of the first persons to be elected to the Wiley College National Hall of Fame, Dr. Matthew Winfred Dogan, Sr. was born on December 21, 1863, in Pentetoe, Mississippi.

 He was the third child in a family of six children.
 His father was a barber who had purchased his own freedom in 1861 for $1400.
 In 1869, the family moved from Pentetoe to Holly Springs, Mississippi, in order to give the children advantage of the educational facilities at Rust University, then known as Shaw University.

 Dr. Dogan was elected as the second black President of Wiley College, and served in this capacity for more than 46 years.
-Under his administration, the school chalked up many enviable “firsts.”
-Among them were these:
+Under his administration, the school pioneered many achievements.
+Among these were:

 Wiley College was the first Negro College in the Southwest to adopt the Honor Roll System;

 Wiley College introduced the practice of interracial student conferences in the state;

 Wiley College had state of the art library facilities, including a Carnegie Section, serving not only Wiley College, but also the community;

 Wiley College laid out the educational reorganization program, divorcing college from the high school

 About Dogan Alumni Association